pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

  4. The sequence of characters is passed to the line discipline.
 The line discipline will be in charge of converting special characters (like _end of line_, _backspaces_), and echoing (reprinting) what has been received back to the teletype, so that the user can visualize what he/she types.
  5. The flow of instruction is passed to the TTY driver, that passes them to the *foreground* processes for the *session* associated with this TTY.
 Indeed, as a user, you can execute several processes in parallel, but only interact with one at a time, letting the others working (or waiting) in the background.

-The whole stack as defined above is called a TTY device, and several ones can exist at the same time for a computer.
+The whole stack as defined above is called a *TTY device*, and several ones can exist at the same time for a computer.
 So different line disciplines can be set for different devices, each TTY having its own foreground job, etc.

 From the Teletype to the Terminal
 ---------------------------------